 Also, it increases your odds of earning a long-term customer when you take a step forward to make your customer's experience right.

-So, having a mix of negative and positive comments is the MUST as it helps you excel as a brand and builds credibility and trust.
+So, having a mix of negative and positive comments is a MUST as it helps you excel as a brand and builds credibility and trust.

 4. Reviews Attract More Reviews